Ladders - Storage and Handling

 What is the proper way to store ladders?Back to top

-- Return ladders to storage area after use.
+- Return ladders to the storage area after use.

 - Store ladders where they are protected from the weather.

 - Support ladders horizontally on racks or mount on the walls.
 To prevent sagging, support ladders every 2 m (6 ft) as shown in the figure.

 - Keep ladders clean and free of foreign materials.